eliCazorla/eliCazorla/README.md

 I am a Full Stack developer born and raised in Uruguay

-⋅⋅* Currently working at Endava utilizing .NET and Andgular.
+* Currently working at Endava utilizing .NET and Angular.
 <!--
 **eliCazorla/eliCazorla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.